 For more information on CINEMA ED, check out their website: www.CinemaEd.org

 Richard is also a screenwriter and an actor.
-His feature-length screenplay, “It’s All About the Beans” was chosen by the Austin Film Festival as a Second Rounder, by the Nicholl Fellowships for Screenwriting (sponsored by the Academy Awards) as a Quarter-Finalist, and as a Finalist by the Creative World Awards.
-It was also selected as a Semi-Finalist in the Family/Animated Category of the Final Draft Big Break competition.
+His feature-length screenplay, “The Tale Collector” is an Academy Award Nicholl Fellowship Semi-Finalist, and his feature script “It’s All About the Beans” is a Nicholl Fellowship Quarter-Finalist.
+It was also chosen by the Austin Film Festival as a Second Rounder, as a Finalist by the Creative World Awards and as a Semi-Finalist in the Family/Animated Category of the Final Draft Big Break competition.
 In addition, his one-hour pilot “Kiss Construction” was chosen as a Quarter-Finalist in the BlueCat Screenplay Competition.
 Richard’s original screenplay, “Winkle”, was a Semi-Finalist at the Austin Film Festival, a Top Ten Finalist at the Creative World Awards, and a Semi- Finalist in the StoryPros International Screenwriting Competition.

 Richard has also been a reader and judge for the Austin Film Festival and has done coverage for scripts submitted through AFF’s Coverage Program.